BlackDice/scent/readme.md

 ### Symbol usage

 Framework is using Symbol structure as specified in EcmaScript 6.
-This is mainly to avoid collisions in created objects and also to hide some internal states.
-All public symbols all accessible from `symbols.coffee`.
+This is mainly to avoid collisions in created objects and also to store truly private states.
+All public symbols are accessible from `symbols.coffee` file.
 You can use these to get required values.
-Acknowledge notation exists for the symbols, it uses prefix `@@`.
-Anytime I am using this prefix be aware you have to use the correct symbol from mentioned file.
+Acknowledged notation exists for the symbols, it uses `@@` as prefix.
+Anytime when I am using this prefix be aware you have to use the symbol of that name from mentioned file.

 ## How it works

+Basically you should define some *components* and add created instances of them to different *entities* while setting required data.
+Then you can let *systems* do their job with tremendous help of *nodes*.
+In the end, everything is nicely wrapped in the *engine*.

 ### Defining the component